The inviscid inflow-outflow problem via analyticity: The case of a flat domain

-provided $\epsilon >0$ is sufficiently small. \end{Lemma}
+provided $\epsilon >0$ is sufficiently small. \end{lemma} \colb

-Note that the first equation in \eqref{EQ25} gains a derivative (so that we have two $\tX$ norms in \eqref{EQ27}), while the second equation in \eqref{EQ25} does not (so that one of the norms becomes $\oY$). \begin{proof} Denote the left-hand side of \eqref{EQ27} by~$I$.
-Suppose that $\alpha_2\geq 2$.
-Then we write
+Note that the first equation in \eqref{EQ25} does not loose a derivative (so that we have two $\tX$ norms in \eqref{EQ27}), while the second equation in \eqref{EQ25} does, so that one of the norms becomes~$\oY$.